Saturday Church

 Music supervision, orchestrations & arrangements by Jason Michael Webb & Luke Solomon

-Conceived for the stage and based on the Spring Pictures film written and directed by Damon Cardasis
+Conceived by and based on the Spring Pictures film written and directed by Damon Cardasis

 2025/26 Season